Rhee Taekwon-Do

 C. C. Rhee claims the title 'Father of Australian Taekwondo' and Rhee Taekwon-Do is widely publicised as being Australia's first and biggest taekwondo school.
 It has at least 294 publicly listed dojang (training halls) in Australia, with perhaps around 1,400 dojang in total at its peak.
 Several Australian martial art school founders received their foundational taekwondo training in Rhee's school.

 Rhee Taekwon-Do is an independent martial art organisation.
-It was once affiliated to the International Taekwon-Do Federation (ITF), but has had no relation to the World Taekwondo Federation (WTF).
+It was once affiliated with the International Taekwon-Do Federation (ITF), but has had no relation to the World Taekwondo Federation (WTF).

 Founding

 Chong Chul Rhee, 8th dan, is the founder and head of Rhee Taekwon-Do.
 He holds the title 'World Master' and claims the title 'Father of Australian Taekwondo.'
 Rhee is one of the twelve original masters of taekwondo selected from the South Korean military to develop taekwondo under Choi Hong Hi in the Korea Taekwon-Do Association (KTA).
 Rhee is a former unarmed combat instructor in the Korean Marines, and helped introduce taekwondo to Southeast Asia (notably in Malaysia and Singapore) before becoming the first taekwondo master sent to Australia by the Republic of Korea.

 Rhee has worked towards the reunification of Korea, serving as a member during the third through ninth terms—and as Chairman for the eighth term—of the Oceania Division of the Advisory Council on Democratic and Peaceful Unification.
 He has also served as Chairman of the Seoul Olympics Supporting Committee and founding President of the Korean Community Hall Construction Supporting Committee.
 The Republic of Korea awarded Rhee the Dongbaeg Medal (동백장) in 2003 for promoting taekwondo and Korean culture over the past 33 years.

 Two of Rhee's brothers, Chong Hyup Rhee and Chong Yoon Rhee, also hold the title of 'Master' in Rhee Taekwon-Do and assist him in managing parts of the school.
 Chong Hyup Rhee, 7th dan, is in charge of operations in Melbourne.
 He appears on the right in the school's logo.
 C. H. Rhee is also one of the twelve original masters of taekwondo, and helped introduce the art of taekwondo to Malaysia and Singapore before arriving in Australia in 1970.
 He conducts grading examinations in Melbourne and Darwin.
 Chong Yoon Rhee, 9th dan, is in charge of operations in parts of Sydney.
 He trained under Nam Tae Hi during the late 1950s, served as a South Korean army officer, and helped introduce the art of taekwondo to Vietnam in the late 1960s.
 C. Y. Rhee retired from military service at the rank of Major, and moved to Australia in January 1976.

 C. C. Rhee and C. H. Rhee are listed as pioneers in Asia (1950s and 1960s) and Australia (1970s) in Chang Keun Choi's list of taekwondo pioneers, while C. Y. Rhee came to Australia some time later.